-Prof. K. Rogers: Office #204 in 24 Kent Way, 831-8480, firstname.lastname@example.org.
+Office: #204 in 24 Kent Way, 831-8480, firstname.lastname@example.org.

 H= (Primary Sources) Philosophy in the Middle Ages, Third Edition, Hyman,Walsh, and Williams eds.

 W= (Secondary Source) A Short History of Medieval Philosophy, Julius R. Weinberg.

 My notes are available on-line at http://www.udel.edu/rogers.
 These are the notes from which I lecture.

-Requirements: Three essay tests will constitute 3/6 of the grade.
-(Tests will consist of 5 out of 6 relatively short essays.)
-Two 5-7 page research papers will constitute 2/6 of the grade.
-The other 1/6 will come from daily quizzes on the readings.
-(Quizzes will consist of a single, simple question on the assigned reading which you’ll either get right or wrong.
+Quizzes on the readings will constitute the other 1/6 of the grade.
+(Quizzes will consist of two simple questions on the assigned reading.
 You are allowed 4 “no shows” or “wrongs” without penalty.
 The other quizzes will be computed on the basis of 100, so, for example, if you got 20% wrong, you’d get an 80 which is a B- in my book.)
-Final score and grade equivalents: 93-100=A, 90-92=A-, 87-89=B+, 83-86=B, 80-82=B-, 77-79=C+, 73-76=C, 70-72=C-, 67-69=D+, 63-66=D, 55-62=D-.
-I will also consider improvement on test scores and participation in class.

 I. BACKGROUND, PLATO, ARISTOTLE, AND PLOTINUS